Alexander-Miller0/RIDA/README.md

 # Random Inverse Depolarizing Approximation (RIDA)

 Universally applicable, low overhead quantum error mitigation for gate and measurement error.
-We present the theory and results behind RIDA in our paper the accompanying paper: A. X. Miller, M. B. Soley, "Universal Quantum Error Mitigation via Random Inverse Depolarizing Approximation," in preperation.
+We present the theory and results behind RIDA in our paper the accompanying paper: A. X. Miller, M. B. Soley, "Universal Quantum Error Mitigation via Random Inverse Depolarizing Approximation," arXiv:2508.17513 [quant-ph] (2025).

  # Instructions

- To create the depolarization estimation circuit, run the following:
+ To create the depolarizing estimation circuit, run the following:

  ```
 random_inverse(your_circuit)